 3 Bible Verses for the Imperfect Homemaker

-It was a busy holiday weekend filled with family fun and memories galore.
+It was a busy weekend filled with family fun and memories galore.
 While I loved our time together, once the dust settled and kids were finally asleep, I surveyed the damage on my house and cringed a little inside.

 Toys were strewn all over the playroom in a rush to bathe the kids.